The island of Grenada

 Volcanic island near eastern Venezuela, north of Trinidad, about 10 by 20 miles.

 Chief of state: Elizabeth II (queen, House of Windsor) since February 6 1952.
-Head of government: Tillman Thomas (prime minister) since 9 July 2008, National Democratic Congress (center-left).
+Head of government: Keith Mitchell (prime minister) since 20 February 2013, New National Party (conservative).

 Bicameral Parliament consists of the Senate (13 seats with 10 members appointed by the government and 3 members appointed by the leader of the opposition) and the House of Representatives (15 seats with members elected by popular vote to serve five-year terms.)

 Capital: Saint George's.

 1967: Britain gives Grenada autonomy over its internal affairs.

 1974: Full independence is attained, making Grenada one of the smallest independent countries in the Western Hemisphere.

 October 19, 1983: Grenada is was seized by a Marxist military council.
 Six days later the islands is invaded by US forces and those of six other Caribbean nations.